fartashf/fartashf.github.io/_posts/2016-07-01-git-commit-old-with-timestamps.md

 title: Git commit old files with their timestamp
 comments: True
 ---

-I had a set of files that unfortunately, I was not keeping track of their changes with git.
-Actually, the only thing that mattered to me was their last modification date because I usually would write them once and never change them afterwards.
-Anyway, I wanted to put them in a git repository and preserve their timestamp as well.
-So I wrote this one line of bash to do it:
+I had a set of files that I wanted to put them in a git repository in a way that would preserve their time-stamp.
+The only thing that mattered to me was their last modification date because I would usually write them once and never change them afterwards.
+Here is one line of Bash that does the job.

 ~~~ bash
 find -name '*.prototxt' -exec stat --printf "%Y %n\n" '{}' \; | sort |\